Create Your First Funnel for Endless Lead Generation

 - Give next call-to-action

 Congratulations!
 You now have the knowledge you need to create your first digital funnel.
-Check out 2 of my marketing funnels here:
+Check out one of my marketing funnels here:

 Free Facebook Ads Checklist

-Note that both of these lead magnets are built entirely in Kajabi.
+Note that this lead magnet is built entirely in Kajabi.
 Build your first funnel and discover top notch training with Kajabi’s 28 day sales funnel challenge.
 It’s free!

 YES, IT'S ONLY $1.00!